talkable/talkable-docs/source/ios_sdk.rst

   - SMS
   - by copying a direct Offer link

-- Track referral App download and reward Advocate as a result of it
 - Track sales via the App and reward Advocate if a sale was driven thourgh someone’s claim link

 Contents: